Important: RARE AmeriCorps Program member placements for year 2020-2021 are contingent on availability of program funding from AmeriCorps.

-Below is the anticipated schedule for placement of 2019-2020 RARE AmeriCorps members.
+Below is the anticipated application, selection and placement schedule for placement of 2020-2021 RARE AmeriCorps members.
 Please note that the members will begin their service in September.

 - Aug 3: Final placement decisions will be made

 - September 14: Placement in RARE AmeriCorps community begins

 RARE AmeriCorps members receive the following:

 - Medical Insurance: If eligible, we will provide medical insurance.
 At this time, we do not provide vision or dental coverage.

 - Possible Child Care Benefits: If eligible, child care benefits are available.